SEFSC/SEFSC-documentation-quarto-skeleton/README.md

-# NOAA quarto simple website with Python in qmd or Jupyter Notebooks
+# NOAA quarto simple website with Python in Quarto Markdown (qmd) or Jupyter Notebooks

 This is a template for [a simple Quarto website](https://nmfs-opensci.github.io/NOAA-quarto-simple-python/) that looks like a "book".
 This is a common format for documentation.
 It includes a GitHub Action that will build the website automatically when you make changes to the files.
 The webpage will use the `gh-pages` branch.
 Serving the website files from this branch is a common way to keep all the website files from cluttering your main branch.